the best travel apps

 1. Google Maps

-Google Maps is a must-have.
-Whether it be looking for restaurants and having reviews right at your fingertips or navigating public transportation in an unfamiliar city it really does so much.
+Google Maps for me is a must-have.
+This might be the most important one on this list.
+Whether it be looking for restaurants and having reviews right at your fingertips or navigating public transportation in an unfamiliar city, it really does so much.
 You can even download maps for offline use, which is incredibly useful in areas with spotty internet.
 I’ve used Google Maps extensively on my travels; it is probably my most-used app.

 2. TripCoin